 Is an IVA suitable for me?

 It's very easy to get bogged down by unmanageable debt, particularly if it’s spread over several loans, store cards, credit cards and specialist lenders.
-Lots of people find that they take on debt that they simply can't afford to service each month along the terms they initially agreed to.
-With an IVA, your debt is consolidated and the actual repayments are taken out of your hands and your money is distributed to your creditors on your behalf.
+Many borrowers find that they take on debt that they simply can't afford to meet each month, despite the terms they initially agreed to.
+With an IVA, your debt is consolidated and your money is distributed to your creditors on your behalf.

 How does an IVA affect my credit score?

-As with bankruptcy and other similar arrangements, an IVA does negatively affect your credit score because it shows creditors that you have struggled to repay your debts in the past.
+As with bankruptcy and other similar arrangements, an IVA can negatively affect your credit score because it shows creditors that you have struggled to repay your debts in the past.

 How long does an IVA stay on your credit file?

-An IVA appears on your credit file for 6 years after the date of your commencement, even if you manage to complete your payments beforehand.
-Since creditors will be more hesitant to lend to you, you are also likely to have very little credit activity for 6 years, which makes it difficult to improve your credit score during this time.
+An IVA will stay on your credit file for six years after the date it begins, even if you manage to complete your payments beforehand.
+Since creditors will be more hesitant to lend to you, you’re also likely to have little credit activity for six years, making it difficult to improve your credit score during this time.

-It may be the case, however, that you are eligible for bad credit loans, and so this should be considered if you require a short-term loan during those 6 years of the IVA.
+It may be the case, however, that you’re eligible for bad credit loans, and so this could be a consideration if you require a short-term loan during those six years under the terms of an IVA.

 One way to improve your credit score is to repay the IVA, avoiding bankruptcy and having the IVA marked as completed on your credit file.

-Hence, before arranging an Individual Voluntary Agreement (IVA), you should first understand the associated risks.
+Before arranging an IVA, it’s important to understand the associated risks.
 You may have to remortgage your home or contribute your savings and personal pension payments.
-You may also have trouble borrowing money for proceeding years, and most importantly if you cannot keep up with repayments, a failed IVA can lead to bankruptcy and further financial woes.
+You may also have trouble borrowing money for proceeding years.
+And most importantly, if you cannot keep up with repayments, a failed IVA can also lead to bankruptcy.

 Is an IVA better than bankruptcy?